 Therapeutic massage is necessary with widespread scar tissue.
 It improves blood flow and gently stimulates scar tissue to improve movement and alleviate pain.
 These techniques and how they are applied depending on the individual and the amount of tissue build-up.
 For example, certain techniques work better for different situations like:

 Recent injuries that produce scar tissue can usually be felt while a chiropractor palpates the area, while radiological imaging shows scar tissue from past injuries.
 A chiropractor will take note of these areas when developing a treatment plan.
 Severe scar tissue will need special focus, which could mean a longer recovery.
 This is because the body could take longer to adjust to the adjustments being made.
 A thorough consultation and investigation will be performed/examined before any adjustments begin.

 Shin, Thuzar M, and Jeremy S Bordeaux.
 “The role of massage in scar management: a literature review.”
 Dermatologic surgery: official publication for American Society for Dermatologic Surgery [et al.] vol. 38,3 (2012): 414-23. doi:10.1111/j.1524-4725.2011.02201.x

-The information herein on "Scar Tissue Break Down with Chiropractic, Mobility and Flexibility Restored" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Scar Tissue Break Down Restoration Chiropractor" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.